 The Happy Hobbyist

 There is an old saying that goes something like “Happy is the man who can make a living by his hobby.”
 Homolka is one who could attest to this colloquialism, having turned his love of motorcycles into a lifestyle and a profession.
-Homolka was hooked on motorcycles at the age of 18, when a friend of his bought a bike—from the very moment his friend let him ride that bike, he was all in.
+Homolka was hooked on motorcycles at the age of 18, when a friend of his bought a bike—from the very moment his friend let him ride that bike, he was all in and got his motorcycle license.

 “Back then I was a bit of a sports car nut—a motorcycle had all the fun and excitement of a sports car without having to deal with temperamental English or Italian engineering,” Homolka says.
 “A lot of the motorcycle riders I know probably have more in common with car buffs or antique collectors than they do with other riders.”